 John F. Sowa

-A semantic network or net is a graphic notation for representing knowledge in patterns of interconnected nodes and arcs.
+A semantic network or net is a graph structure for representing knowledge in patterns of interconnected nodes and arcs.
 Computer implementations of semantic networks were first developed for artificial intelligence and machine translation, but earlier versions have long been used in philosophy, psychology, and linguistics.
+The Giant Global Graph of the Semantic Web is a large semantic network (Berners-Lee et al. 2001; Hendler & van Harmelen 2008).

-What is common to all semantic networks is a declarative graphic representation that can be used either to represent knowledge or to support automated systems for reasoning about knowledge.
-Some versions are highly informal, but other versions are formally defined systems of logic.
-Following are six of the most common kinds of semantic networks, each of which is discussed in detail in one section of this article.
+What is common to all semantic networks is a declarative graphic representation that can be used to represent knowledge and support automated systems for reasoning about the knowledge.
+Some versions are highly informal, but others are formally defined systems of logic.
+Following are six of the most common kinds of semantic networks:

-Network notations and linear notations are both capable of expressing equivalent information, but certain representational mechanisms are better suited to one form or the other.
-Since the boundary lines are vague, it is impossible to give necessary and sufficient conditions that include all semantic networks while excluding other systems that are not usually called semantic networks.
+Network notations and linear notations are capable of expressing equivalent information.
+But certain kinds of information are easier to express or process in one form or the other.
+Since the boundary lines are vague, it is impossible to state necessary and sufficient conditions that include all semantic networks while excluding other systems that are not usually called semantic networks.
 Section 7 of this article discusses the syntactic mechanisms used to express information in network notations and compares them to the corresponding mechanisms used in linear notations.

 Figure 2.
 Truck and TrailerTruck concepts defined in KL-ONE

 Figure 2 has nine ovals for concept nodes and nine arrows, which represent different kinds of links.
 The white ovals represent generic concepts for the types, as distinguished from the shaded oval, which is an individual concept for the instance 18.
-The oval marked with an asterisk * indicates that Integer is a built-in or primitive type.
+Integer is a built-in or primitive type.
 The concepts Truck and TrailerTruck are defined in Figure 2, but Vehicle, Trailer, WtMeasure, and VolMeasure would have to be defined by other KL-ONE diagrams.

 The double-line arrows represent subtype-supertype links from TrailerTruck to Truck and from Truck to Vehicle.
 The arrows with a circle in the middle represent roles.
 The Truck node has four roles labeled UnloadedWt, MaxGrossWt, CargoCapacity, and NumberOfWheels.
 The TrailerTruck node has two roles, one labeled HasPart and one that restricts the NumberOfWheels role of Truck to the value 18.
 The notation v/r at the target end of the role arrows indicates value restrictions or type constraints on the permissible values for those roles.

-The tree of Porphyry, KL-ONE, and many versions of description logics are subsets of classical first-order logic (FOL).
+The tree of Porphyry, KL-ONE, and most description logics are subsets of classical first-order logic (FOL).
 They belong to the class of monotonic logics, in which new information monotonically increases the number of provable theorems, and none of the old information can ever be deleted or modified.
-Some versions of description logics support nonmonotonic reasoning, which allows default rules to add optional information and canceling rules to block inherited information.
+Some versions of description logic support nonmonotonic reasoning, which allows default rules to add optional information and canceling rules to block inherited information.
 Such systems can be useful for many applications, but they can also create problems of conflicting defaults, as illustrated in Figure 3.

 Figure 3.
 Conflicting defaults in a definitional network

 The Nixon diamond on the left shows a conflict caused by inheritance from two different supertypes: by default, Quakers are pacifists, and Republicans are not pacifists.
 Does Nixon inherit pacifism along the Quaker path, or is it blocked by the negation on the Republican path?
 On the right is another diamond in which the subtype RoyalElephant cancels the property of being gray, which is the default color for ordinary elephants.
-If Clyde is first mentioned as an elephant, his default color would be gray, but later information that he is a RoyalElephant should caused the previous information to be retracted.
-To resolve such conflicts, many developers have rejected local defaults in favor of more systematic methods of belief revision that can guarantee global consistency.
+If Clyde is first mentioned as an elephant, his default color would be gray, but later information that he is a RoyalElephant should cause the previous information to be retracted.
+To resolve such conflicts, many developers have adopted more systematic methods of nonmonotonic logic and belief revision that can guarantee global consistency.

-Although the basic methods of descripton logics are as old as Aristotle, they remain a vital part of many versions of semantic networks and other kinds of systems.
-Much of the ongoing research on description logics has been devoted to increasing their expressive power while remaining within an efficiently computable subset of logic (Brachman et al. 1991; Woods & Schmolze 1992).
-Two recent description logics are DAML and OIL (Horrocks et al. 2001), which are intended for representing knowledge in the semantic web (Berners-Lee et al. 2001) a giant semantic network that spans the entire Internet.
+Although the basic methods of description logics are as old as Aristotle, they remain a vital part of many hybrid systems, as described in Section 6 below.
+Much of the ongoing research on description logics has been devoted to increasing their expressive power while remaining within an efficiently computable subset of logic (Brachman et al. 1991; Woods & Schmolze 1992; Baader et al. 2008).
+Today, the description logic OWL is widely used for representing knowledge in the Semantic Web.
+But most applications of OWL use only the EL subset, which can be represented by Aristotle’s syllogisms.
+The EL++ subset has some features that go beyond Aristotle (Hoekstra 2007).

 Figure 4.
 A relational graph

 In 1897, Peirce made a simple, but brilliant discovery that solved all the problems at once: he introduced an oval that could enclose and negate an arbitrarily large graph or subgraph.
-Then combinations of ovals with conjunction and the existential quantifier could express all the logical oprerators used in the algebraic notation (Peirce 1909).
-That innovation transformed the relational graphs into the system of existential graphs (EG), which Peirce called "the logic of the future" (Roberts 1973).
-The implication , for example, could be represented with a nest of two ovals, since (pq) is equivalent to ~(p~q).
+Then combinations of ovals with conjunction and the existential quantifier could express all the logical operators used in the algebraic notation (Peirce 1909).
+That innovation transformed the relational graphs into the system of existential graphs (EG), which Peirce called “the logic of the future” (Roberts 1973).
+The implication ⊃, for example, could be represented with a nest of two ovals, since (p⊃q) is equivalent to ~(p∧~q).
 At the left of Figure 5 is an existential graph for the sentence If a farmer owns a donkey, then he beats it.

-(x)(y)((farmer(x) donkey(y) owns(x,y)) beats(x,y)).For comparison, the diagram on the right of Figure 5 is a discourse representation structure (DRS), which Hans Kamp (1981; Kamp and Reyle 1993) invented to represent natural language semantics.
-Instead of nested ovals, Kamp used boxes linked by arrows; and instead of lines of identity, Kamp used variables.
-But the logical structures are formally equivalent, and the same techniques for representing logic in natural language can be adapted to either notation.
+(∀x)(∀y)((farmer(x) ∧ donkey(y) ∧ owns(x,y)) ⊃ beats(x,y)).For comparison, the diagram on the right of Figure 5 is a discourse representation structure (DRS), which Hans Kamp (1981) invented to represent natural language semantics.
+As their default operators, Peirce and Kamp adopted the existential quantifier (∃) and conjunction (∧).
+Instead of nested ovals, Kamp used boxes linked by arrows; instead of lines of identity, he used variables.
+But the logical structures are formally equivalent: they both map to the same formulas in predicate calculus, and the same techniques for analyzing and representing NL semantics can be used with either notation.

 In linguistics, Lucien Tesnière (1959) developed graph notations for his system of dependency grammar.
-Figure 6 shows one of his graphs for the sentence L'autre jour, au fond d'un vallon, un serpent piqua Jean Fréron (The other day, at the bottom of a valley, a snake stung Jean Fréron).
+Figure 7 shows one of his graphs for an epigram by Voltaire, L’autre jour, au fond d’un vallon, un serpent piqua Jean Fréron (The other day, at the bottom of a valley, a snake stung Jean Fréron).
 At the top is the verb piqua (stung), from which the words that depend directly on the verb are hanging: the subject (serpent), the object (Jean), and two prepositional phrases.
-The bull's eye symbol indicates an implicit preposition (à).
+The bull’s eye symbol indicates an implicit preposition (à).
 Every word other than piqua is hanging below some word on which it depends.

 Tesnière has had a major influence on linguistic theories that place more emphasis on semantics than on syntax.
 David Hays (1964) presented dependency theory as a formal alternative to Chomsky’s syntactic notations.
 Klein and Simmons (1963) adopted it for a machine translation system.
 Valency theory (Allerton 1982) and Meaning-Text Theory (Mel'čuk 1973; Steele 1990) are two ongoing developments of the dependency approach.
 The dependency theories have also been strongly influenced by case grammar (Fillmore 1968), which provides a convenient set of labels for the arcs of the graphs (Somers 1987).